Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 It’s not fair for your partner to carry the burden of your past trauma.
 Checking your partner’s phone isn’t about them.
 It’s about you not being able to trust yourself that you’re amazing enough for them to be 100% dedicated to you.

-If your partner has told a white lie about something phone-related in the past, then you also have to take responsibility.
-What kind of environment did you co-create that they felt the need to bend the truth?
+If your partner has told a white lie about something phone-related in the past, then you also may be equally responsible.
+Did co-create a dynamic in which they felt the need to bend the truth?

-No matter “who started it,” you need to resolve your old trauma in order to be able to trust again and enjoy the deepest, loving relationship possible, even if your partner has trauma too.
+No matter “who started it,” it’s important to resolve your old trauma in order to be able to trust again and enjoy the deepest, loving relationship possible, even if your partner has trauma too.